HR-Extreme: A High-Resolution Dataset for Extreme Weather Forecasting: Evaluation

 \subsection{Experiments}

-We first evaluated the NWP model and the deep learning model on the original test set spanning from July 2020 to the end of 2020.
+\nian{All models (Pangu, Fuxi, and our HR-Heim) were trained on HRRR data spanning the U.S. from January 2019 to June 2020, from scratch.
+They were trained under identical parameters and same level of model parameters, and no hyperparameter tuning was applied to HR-Heim.
+Furthermore, none of these models were fine-tuned on our HR-Extreme dataset, ensuring a fair basis for comparison and evaluation.} We first evaluated the NWP model and the deep learning model on the original test set spanning from July 2020 to the end of 2020.
 Subsequently, these models were assessed and compared on HR-Extreme during the same period, as illustrated in Table \ref{tab:eval1}.
 The losses on HR-Extreme for all models increased significantly compared to general losses.
 The highest increase was observed in Pangu, which experienced a nearly fourfold rise, while the smallest increase was noted in HR-Heim, at 34.3\%.
 This underscores the substantial impact of extreme weather on model performance.

-The complete loss for each variable, evaluated on both the original test set and HR-Extreme, and the comparisons are shown in Table \ref{tab:eval_all} and Table \ref{tab:eval_all2} in the appendix.
+The complete loss for each variable, evaluated on both the original test set and HR-Extreme, and the comparisons are shown in Table \ref{tab:eval_all} and Table \ref{tab:eval_all2} in the appendix \ref{app:var-loss}.
 The best results in these tables on the original test set are highlighted in black bold font, while those on HR-Extreme are highlighted in red bold font.
 In summary, HR-Heim exhibits superior performance on both the original dataset and HR-Extreme across nearly every variable.
 In terms of original test set, only 4 out of 69 variable losses are slightly higher than the results of NWP, and they are U and V component of wind speed, temperature and specific humidity at 50 millibars.
 On HR-Extreme, only the humidity at 50 and 100 millibars of HR-Heim are slightly higher than that of NWP and FuXi respectively, demonstrating HR-Heim as a strong baseline on HRRR data in terms of both general and extremes predictions.

 From Figure \ref{fig:polar_plot}, where the blue areas represent normalized RMSE on the original test set and the green areas represent normalized RMSE on HR-Extreme, it is evident that the losses for nearly all variables of all models on HR-Extreme increase significantly, often by many times compared to losses on the original set.
 However, HR-Heim performs most stably in both the original test set and HR-Extreme, with both green and blue areas of HR-Heim being dramatically smaller than those of other models.
 Notably, NWP shows more stability in terms of extreme weather detection compared to previous SOTA deep learning models, Pangu and FuXi, showing the demand of improving extreme weather predictions of deep learning models.